 What we like most about Orange County

-We watched as the new Orange County emerged from the old.
+As kids, we grew up watching the new Orange County emerged from the old.
 We rode horses on the beach between Laguna and Corona del Mar and dirt bikes in the hills above Irvine Lake.
-We enjoyed the smell of orange blossoms in the morning and the sweet taste of oranges and strawberries picked fresh from local farms.
-Today, Orange County continues to evolve and continues to offer some of the best places to live, work, play, and visit anywhere in the world.
+I’ll never forget the smell of orange blossoms in the morning and the sweet taste of strawberries picked fresh from local farms.
+Today, Orange County continues to evolve and offer some of the best places to live, work, play, and visit anywhere in the world.